YarovoyVladimir09/SolanaNftLoanPlatform/README.md

 # P2P_credit_platform (Solana)
 Blockchain tools for the implementation of P2P lending, where NFT acts as collateral, such functionality as:

--NFT Translation
+- NFT Translation
--Translation of SOL
+- Translation of SOL
--Creating a Ledger account (debtor and creditor addresses, mint account address, timestamp, amount of money borrowed, Ledger account status)
+- Creating a Ledger account (debtor and creditor addresses, mint account address, timestamp, amount of money borrowed, Ledger account status)
--Creating a structure for storing all transactions with debtors and creditors
+- Creating a structure for storing all transactions with debtors and creditors

 Offer Scheme